post

 Spinner dolphins off the ship's bow

 After returning to my stateroom, my laundry is delivered – such a luxury!
-I spend the next hour out on my verandah spotting more Spinner dolphins and Sea turtles, so I’m using my 100-500 zoom lens to take some pretty good photos on this trip!
+I spend the next hour out on my verandah spotting more Spinner dolphins and Sea turtles.
+I’m using my 100-500 zoom lens, so take some pretty good photos!

 Beef sliders, coleslaw, sharp cheese